Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Introduction

 \section{Introduction}

-The concept of entropy plays the fundamental role in statistical physics and information theory \cite{wehrl78}.
-Irrespectively to the context of their use, entropic functions are hardly exposed to measure immediately.
+The concept of entropy is fundamental in statistical physics and information theory \cite{wehrl78}.
+Irrespective of the context of their use, entropic functions are hardly exposed to measure immediately.
 It is not obvious that the total uncertainty about a multipartite system corresponds to the sum of the entropies of its parts \cite{renner20}.
 Hence, we are interested in ways to connect entropic quantities with those characteristics that are easier to observe in practice.
-Results of such a kind constitute an essential part of information sciences, including quantum area \cite{wilde17}.
-Inequalities between the entropy and the index of coincidence is one of examples naturally raised in several ways \cite{harr2001}.
+Results of such a kind constitute an essential part of information sciences, including quantum area \cite{fuchs96,wilde17}.
+Inequalities between the entropy and the index of coincidence are one of the examples naturally raised in several ways \cite{harr2001}.
 Connecting inequalities between several information measures can also be used to choose properly a single notion appropriate in a particular context.
 The authors of \cite{fuchs99} reviewed this issue with respect to quantum cryptography.
-Results of sufficiently general scope can often be improved in some special cases.
-In the following, we focus on the question of characterizing uncertainty and certainty relations for POVMs assigned to a quantum design.
+In this paper, the problem of entropy characterization will be treated within uncertainty and certainty relations for positive operator-valued measures (POVMs) assigned to a quantum design.